fionaliuhy/networked-resilience/README.md

 code for the work "Intercity connectivity enhances human mobility resilience to extreme rainfalls in China"

-Environment and Requirements
+Environment and Requirements:
 All analyses were conducted in R version 4.5.0 on a standard laptop.
 The computational environment is lightweight and fully reproducible.

-Hardware Specifications (for reference)
+Hardware Specifications (for reference):

 Device: MacBook Pro (Apple M3 Pro chip)

-Memory: 18 GB
+Memory: 18 GB.

-Data Overview
+Data Overview:

 Input data: City-level daily mobility matrices